 Accurate statistics are necessary for the query optimizer to choose an efficient query plan.
-If the statistics are incorrect or outdated, the query optimizer may generate an inefficient query plan.
-You can use the ANALYZE statement to update statistics.
+If the statistics are invalid or outdated, the query optimizer may generate an inefficient query plan.
+You can use the ANALYZE statement to collect statistics.

 ANALYZE [VERBOSE] [ROOTPARTITION [ALL] ] [table [ (column [, ...] ) ]]

-The execution of an ANALYZE statement with no parameters updates statistics for all tables in a database.
-This can be a very long-running process.
+The execution of the ANALYZE statement without parameters updates statistics for all tables in a database.
+This can be a long-running process.
 You can specify a table or column to collect its statistics.
-If data is changed, you can only execute ANALYZE statements for tables with changed data.
+When your data changes, we recommend that you execute the ANALYZE statement on tables with changed data.

 SELECT partitiontablename from pg_partitions WHERE tablename='parent_table';

 Execute the ANALYZE statement after the following operations:

 - Data loading

 - CREATE INDEX operations

 - A large number of INSERT, UPDATE, and DELETE operations

 The ANALYZE statement requires only a read lock on a table and can be executed in parallel with other database activities.
 Do not execute the ANALYZE statement when you import data or execute INSERT, UPDATE, DELETE, or CREATE INDEX statements.